-The 4th Bob Berner Lecture will take place at the 2020 Goldschmidt Conference in Honolulu.
-It will be a 30-minute keynote lecture presented in the appropriate topical session.
+The Robert Berner Lecture takes place each year at the Goldschmidt Conference.
+It is a 30-minute keynote lecture presented in the appropriate topical session.

 - Nominee's CV (up to 4 pages)